 What is the Egg Float Test?

-Many people use the egg float test as a way to check the freshness of an egg.
+Many people use the egg float test as a way to tell if an egg is good or bad.
 The results show you about how old an egg is, and it only takes about five to ten minutes to complete a carton of eggs.

 How to Conduct an Egg Float Test

-To conduct an egg float test, you will need a bowl or cup that’s big enough to fit an egg in.
+To conduct this bad egg test, you will need a bowl or cup that’s big enough to fit an egg in.
 Fill the container with at least two inches of water.
 Cold water works best.

 Before you start, check all your eggs for cracks since that could affect the results.
 Then, place one egg in the water at a time and watch what happens.